pinohu/DYNASTY/empire-bible/MASTER_COMPLETION_REPORT.md

 - âœ… Documented and verified
 - âœ… Ready for immediate implementation

-This comprehensive operating manual will guide the Xavier Family in building, managing, and preserving their multi-generational empire for the next 365 years.
+This comprehensive operating manual will guide the Ohu Family in building, managing, and preserving their multi-generational empire for the next 365 years.

 ---